 THE SYNDICATION ADVANTAGE

 The real advantage with a PR, especially today, is not “anchor text” or keyword density or the page rank of the PR to which you publish.
-The real advantage, as noted here, lies in the fact that a good PR gets syndicated to other highly regarded sites.
+The real advantage lies in the fact that a good PR gets syndicated to other highly regarded sites.
 That is when keywords and keyword density matter and play a role in winning you higher ranking in search results.

 Reputed PR websites like PRWeb and PRNewswire syndicate to solidly curated news-gathering websites.
 That kind of syndication results in higher ranking in Google searches as well as on Google News.